Thunder-KoNUBench: A Corpus-Aligned Benchmark for Korean Negation Understanding: Related Work

 \subsection{Challenges of LLMs in Negation Handling}

 Numerous studies have demonstrated that negation presents considerable challenges for language models.
-Research indicates that pretrained language models (PLMs) often struggle to differentiate between negated and non-negated questions~\citep{kassner-schutze-2020-negated, ettinger2020bert}.
+Researches indicate that pretrained language models (PLMs) often struggle to differentiate between negated and non-negated questions~\citep{kassner-schutze-2020-negated, ettinger2020bert}.
+These findings have been questioned as to whether the observed performance degradation truly reflects an inability to handle negation, or rather stems from difficulties in contextual or factual reasoning~\citep{gubelmann2022context}.
+However, subsequent work using more fine-grained evaluation settings shows that some PLMs still struggle to handle negation robustly under controlled conditions\citep{kletz2023self}.
 Furthermore, their inability to understand synonym-antonym relationships contributes to failures in reasoning under negation~\citep{truong2023language}.

 These shortcomings have been identified as key factors leading to degraded performance across various downstream NLP tasks, including machine translation~\citep{hossain2020s, tang2021revisiting}, information extraction~\citep{grivas2020not}, and sentiment analysis~\citep{barnes2021improving}.
 More recently, similar findings have been observed in multimodal language models, such as VLMs, where improved understanding of negation significantly impacts performance~\citep{alhamoud2025vision}.
 Enhancing awareness of negation has also been shown to yield measurable improvements~\citep{park2025know}.